raddleverse/MimiBRICK.jl/joss_submission/paper.md

 ---
-title: 'MimiBRICK.jl: A Julia package for running and coupling the BRICK model for sea-level change in the Mimi integrated modeling framework'
+title: 'MimiBRICK.jl: A Julia package for the BRICK model for sea-level change in the Mimi integrated modeling framework'
 tags:
   - sea level
   - climate